abstractmachines/abramov-redux-egghead/README.md

 })
 ```

-### Example: Reducer Composition with arrays (video 13)
+### Example: Reducer Composition Pattern with arrays (video 13)

+#### Reducer Composition Pattern:

-- Breaking reducer down into multiple functions (single responsibility principle)
+- Breaking reducer down into multiple functions (single r

-- Previously, we wrote a reducer that adds a new todo, or toggles a todo.
+- Combine those reducers together.
+- Top level reducer calls existing "child" reducers and combines their results in a single state object.
+- State is undefined/an empty object on the top level reducer.
+Initial state is an empty object, so fields are undefined.
+Child reducers will return initial state, and populates state object for the first time.
+- Actions come in and update state with the part of state that they manage.

->>> A function that does more than 1 thing is often hard to understand.
+>>> **Motivation:** A function that does more than 1 thing is often hard to understand.
 Use the single responsibility principle (SOLID, more).

 - How is the todos array updated?
 - How are individual todos updated?
+Answer: break your reducer apart so these questions are easier to answer.

 #### Use Multiple Reducers, separate responsibilities

 **Top level Reducer function invokes the other reducer function for each case:**

 - `state` refers to list of todo's.
 - This is the `top level reducer`.